maximecb/noisecraft/README.md

 Browser-based visual programming language and platform for sound synthesis.

+When the app is deployed it will be live at https://noisecraft.app.

+## Design

+Design principles:
+- NoiseCraft follows a minimalistic philosophy:
+  - No web frameworks, just bare JS/HTML/CSS
+  - Intentionally keep dependencies to a minimum
+  - Prioritize features the users need
+  - Avoid redundant features and feature creep
+- In terms of user interface design:
+  - Minimize the learning curve and reduce friction
+  - Keep the user interface simple and uncluttered
+  - Avoid drop-down menus and hidden options if possible
+  - Use keys and controls that will likely seem familiar to most users
+  - Avoid ambiguity, use known/existing terminology wherever possible

+The user-interface uses an immediate-mode GUI.
+That is, the UI gets redrawn every time an action is performed on the model.
+This makes it trivial to implement features such as undo/redo, because we can simply store copies of previous states.
+It also reduces the coupling between the UI and the model.
+In practice, caching will be used to avoid redrawing the entire user interface for every single state change.

+The audio is produced by the `AudioView` class, which is updated when state changes occur in the model.
+This compiles the audio graph into JavaScript code that can then be run in a background process (an `AudioWorklet`).
+We only use the web audio API to output sound, not for sound synthesis.
+This helps guarantee that the sound produced for a given project will be the same on any browser or device.

 ## Contributing

 We are more than happy to accept bug fixes.
 However, NoiseCraft follows